The Economic Consequences of the Peace: Europe

-One of the most serious charges Keynes leveled against the Treaty and the men who created it is that it paid almost no attention whatever to the economic future of Europe:
+One of the most serious charges Keynes levelled against the Treaty and the men who created it is that it paid almost no attention whatever to the economic future of Europe:

 The Treaty includes no provisions for the economic rehabilitation of Europe,– nothing to make the defeated Central Powers into good neighbors, nothing to stabilize the new states of Europe, nothing to reclaim Russia; nor does it promote in any way a compact of solidarity amongst the Allies themselves; no arrangement was reached at Paris for restoring the disordered finances of France and Italy, or to adjust the systems of the Old World and the New.The Council of Four paid no attention to these issues, being preoccupied with others,– Clemenceau to crush the economic life of his enemy, Lloyd George to do a deal and bring home something that would pass muster for a week, the President to do nothing that was not just and right.
 It is an extraordinary fact that the fundamental economic problems of a Europe starving and disintegrating before their eyes, was the one question in which it was impossible to arouse the interest of the Four.
 Reparation was their main excursion into the economic field, and they settled it as a problem of theology, of politics, of electoral chicane, from every point of view except that of the economic future of the States whose destiny they were handling.

 Keynes predicted the causes of high inflation and economic stagnation in postwar Europe:

 Lenin is said to have declared that the best way to destroy the Capitalist System was to debauch the currency.
 By a continuing process of inflation, governments can confiscate, secretly and unobserved, an important part of the wealth of their citizens.
 By this method they not only confiscate, but they confiscate arbitrarily; and, while the process impoverishes many, it actually enriches some.
 The sight of this arbitrary rearrangement of riches strikes not only at security, but at confidence in the equity of the existing distribution of wealth. ...
 Lenin was certainly right.
 There is no subtler, no surer means of overturning the existing basis of society than to debauch the currency.
 The process engages all the hidden forces of economic law on the side of destruction, and does it in a manner which not one man in a million is able to diagnose.

 He explicitly pointed out the relationship between governments printing money and inflation:

 The inflationism of the currency systems of Europe has proceeded to extraordinary lengths.
 The various belligerent Governments, unable, or too timid or too short-sighted to secure from loans or taxes the resources they required, have printed notes for the balance.

 Keynes also pointed out how government price controls discourage production: